What Are The Benefits Of Exposure Therapy?

 How long does it take for exposure therapy to work?

 Compared to other therapeutic methods, exposure therapy treatment often works on a quick timeline.
 Results may be noticeable within the first few weeks or a few months.
-Complete exposure therapy treatment usually takes between five and 20 sessions, depending on a variety of factors, including which issue the client is looking to make progress on, openness to change, and their overall self-efficacy.
+Complete treatment usually takes between five and 20 sessions, depending on a variety of factors, including which issue the client is looking to make progress on, openness to change, and their overall self-efficacy.

 Does exposure therapy help with anxiety and fear?